cdapio/cdap/cdap-docs/examples-manual/source/tutorials/wise.rst

 ============
 .. highlight:: console

-Building and running Wise v\ |wise-version| is straightforward.
+Building and running Wise v\ |cdap-apps-version| is straightforward.
 We’ll assume that you have already downloaded, installed, and have started an instance of CDAP, as described in the :ref:`CDAP Software Development Kit (SDK) <standalone-index>`.